pokt-network/poktroll/docusaurus/docs/operate/configs/appgate_server_config.md

   addr: localhost:6060
 ```

-You can learn how to use that endpoint on [Performance Troubleshooting](../../develop/developer_guide/performance_troubleshooting.md) page.
+You can learn how to use that endpoint on the [Performance Troubleshooting](../../develop/developer_guide/performance_troubleshooting.md) page.